ICC Men’s ODI World Cup: Kyle Jamieson replaces injured Matt Henry in New Zealand squad

 “His skills and physical attributes always make him a threat with the ball and it’s an added bonus he was able to train with us in the first two weeks of the tournament.”

-New Zealand have been beset by injuries with star batsman Kane Williamson (thumb) and all-rounder Mark Chapman (thigh) both currently sidelined.
+New Zealand have been beset by injuries with star batsman Kane Williamson (thumb), fast bowler Lockie Ferguson (Achilles) and all-rounders Mark Chapman (thigh) and Jimmy Neesham (wrist) among those currently affected.

+The quartet all trained in Bengaluru on Friday but a decision on whether any of them play against Pakistan will likely only be confirmed at Saturday’s toss.

-They will remain in Bengaluru for their concluding group match against Sri Lanka on Thursday.
+New Zealand will remain in Bengaluru for their concluding group match against Sri Lanka on Thursday.